 - key NHS therapy teams

-physical access to school equipment, resources, classroom and wider school environment
+- Advice on access to school equipment, resources, classroom and wider school environment

 Steve Deacon – Physical and Medical Needs Advisory Lead